BlissRoms-x86/platform_vendor_branding/README.md

 #### Step 5:

-Then we need to update the base with our changes for the project.
+To apply the changes for Bliss Bass, we need to update the base with our changes for the project.
 To do that, we first need to know if we are using Bliss-Bass or Bliss-Bass Go.

+*ATTN VENDORS:* To add your changes to this patching system, you will first need to know your base OS, and then run off your changes as .patch files:

+	$ cd bootable/newinstaller
+ 	$ git format-patch -1

+Then copy that .patch file to patches/patchsets(-go)/bootable/newinstaller/, and then cd back to your project folder and continue below

 *Bliss Bass:*